DevMountain/framework-shop/README.md

 </details>

--- EVERYTHING AFTER THIS IS V3 --

 ### Step 2

 **Summary**

-In this step we will be configuring the `App` component to render child components and displaying data through the `Landing` component.
+In this step we will be setting up the `Landing` component to display data and link to other views.

 **Instructions**

-* Render children in `src/components/App.js`
 * Render featured products in `src/components/Landing/Landing.js`
 * Update `src/components/Landing/FeaturedProduct/FeaturedProduct.js` to display data from props

 **Detailed Instructions**

-Right now our router is rendering `App`, but nothing else.
-This is because `App` is the parent route over the rest of our routes, meaning that the job of displaying those routes is delegated to the `App` component.
-Luckily this is easy to do!
-Just render the `children` prop in curly braces right below `<Nav />`.
-If `App` were a class component this would be referenced as `this.props.children`.

-App is now displaying it's child route's, but all there is to see is a header and broken link.
 We need to update `src/components/Landing/Landing.js` so that it actually displays some data!
 Before we make any changes, take a look at the provided `mapStateToProps` and `connect`.
 This component will take a `products` prop that is an array of of products that are either featured or on sale.
 We are also passing the `addToCart` action creator to allow for dispatching a new product to cart.

-First off, import `FeaturedProduct` from `src/components/Landing/FeaturedProduct/FeaturedProduct.js` and `Link` from React Router.
+First off, import `FeaturedProduct` from `src/components/Landing/FeaturedProduct/FeaturedProduct.js` and `Link` from `react-router-dom`.
 The `Link` component is React Router's replacement for an `<a>` tag, used to allow the library better control over routing.
-Near the bottom of render wrap the `h1` with the class `landing__full-shop-link` in a `Link`.  `Link` will take one prop - `to` set equal to the path we want it to navigate to `"shop"`.
+Near the bottom of render wrap the `h1` with the class `landing__full-shop-link` in a `Link`.  `Link` will take one prop - `to` set equal to the path we want it to navigate to `"/shop"`.

 At the top of the `Landing` function create a new variable `products` set equal to the result of `map`ping over `featuredProducts` and returning the following JSX